ClimateImpactLab/carleton_mortality_2022/README.md

 3. Download data from `add_link_here` and unzip it somewhere on your machine with ** XX GB+** space.
 Let's call this location `yourDATA`.

-4. Set up a few environmental variables so that all the code runs smoothly.
+4. Set up a few environment variables so that all the code runs smoothly.

 On Mac, you can do this by appending the following lines to your `~/.bash_profile`.